ines-sanluis/100-css-illustrations/projects/animations/rainbow/README.md

 This illustration was coded slightly modifying a [YouTube tutorial](https://www.youtube.com/watch?v=YG9FyEDGDVM) made by [Mitali Jadhavrao](https://codingartistweb.com/about/).

 ## Key concepts
 - It's possible to use an element to hide part of another/s.
-This illustration uses this concept to convert full circles into half circles.asd
+This illustration uses this concept to convert full circles into half circles.
 - `transform: translate(-50%, -50%)` is required if you want the center of an element to line up with the center of its parent whenever `top: 50%; left: 50%` is used to move the top left corner of the element to the center of its parent.
 - `calc() ` function lets you perform calculations when specifying CSS property values.
 -  The `em` and `rem` units are practical in creating perfectly scalable layout.